pdee/pdee/doc/commands-python-mode.rst

 py-send-string
 --------------
-Evaluate STRING in inferior Python process.
+Evaluate STRING in Python process.

 py-send-file
 ------------
-Send FILE-NAME to inferior Python PROCESS.
+Send FILE-NAME to Python PROCESS.
 If TEMP-FILE-NAME is passed then that file is used for processing instead, while internally the shell will continue to use FILE-NAME.